Gamification Ideas to Implement in the Workplace

 – Olive Toss, Development Director

 ‘We’ve got a lot of bright, keen employees who have a lot to say – but they weren’t putting this to best use on our social media channels.
-We wanted our employees to reply to chats to create threads and to write blog posts, but most weren’t engaged.
+We wanted our employees to reply to chats create threads and write blog posts, but most weren’t engaged.
 Then we added a points scheme for social media engagement, with rewards like prizes, beer, and pizza – and social media engagement went through the roof.”

 – Pirlo Attar, Social Media Executive